You’re in New York for the first time ever. You’ve got 72 hours and an appetite for everything. Where do you start?

 Daily Provisions serves the best donut in New York City.
 If, for some reason, you need more incentive to check out this all-day cafe near Union Square, they also serve BECs and lunch sandwiches that may ruin all other BECs and lunch sandwiches for you moving forward.

-If, on the other hand, you want to see Brooklyn, go eat brunch at Olmsted.
-Your table next to the big plant wall will have a bowl of quail eggs from the quail coop in the backyard, which is where they grow the microgreens served on most of the dishes.
+At Olmsted, your table next to the big plant wall will have a bowl of quail eggs from the quail coop in the backyard.
+That’s also where they grow the microgreens served on most of the dishes.
 The food at dinner is fantastic, but they also do one of the best brunches in the city.
 Get the maple flatbread with duck egg and duck sausage, and then have a rum and matcha cocktail next to the crawfish farm (in a bathtub) in the backyard.

 You might not associate soba with New York City, but that’s because you haven’t been to Cocoron.
 Go out of your way to eat lunch (or dinner) at this casual little spot serving the best soba in the city.
 Once you eat the Mera Mera dip soba here, you’ll start telling people about this place much in the same way that people with clipboards try to tell you about Greenpeace.